pybitcash/bitcash/docs/source/guide/cashtokens.rst

 -----------------------------

 To signal cashtoken support by wallets, new :ref:`cashaddr` versions are introduced.
-BitCash automatically signals cashtoken support, and does not allow spending cashtokens to non-cashtoken-signalling addresses:
+BitCash wallet can signal cashtoken support by sharing cashtoken address using :func:`~bitcash.PrivateKey.cashtoken_address`, and BitCash does not allow spending cashtokens to non-cashtoken-signalling addresses:

 .. code-block:: python

-   >>> key.address
+   >>> key.cashtoken_address
    'bitcoincash:zrweeythv25ltpdypewr54prs6zd3nr5rcjhrnhy2v'

-However, some wallets might not support the new CashAddr format yet.
-For such cases, function :func:`~bitcash.format.cashtokenaddress_to_address` is provided to convert to the version which do not signal cashaddress.